ostdotcom/website-docupony/slate-ost-api-references/source/index.html.md

 * request_timestamp : the current unix timestamp in seconds.
 * signature : the signature as the sha256 digest of the API secret and the correctly formatted query string as described below.

-<aside class="warning">The request timestamp will be valid for up to ten minutes.
+<aside class="warning">The request timestamp will be valid for up to ten seconds.
 Your computer clock must therefore be synchronised for authentication to succeed.</aside>

 You can implement the signature generation by computing the HMAC sha256 digest of the API secret and the query string.
 The resulting signature must be then included in the request.